nimblecrm/api-docs/docs/overview.rst

  * **GET contact list** with advanced SEARCH - available
  * **UPDATE contact** - available
  * **DELETE contact** - available
- * **GET related activities** - Q4
+ * **Developer examples:** Ruby example, OmniAuth extension, OAuth handler for Python Tornado - November
- * **GET related notes** - Q4
+ * **GET/CREATE contact field metadata** - November
- * **CREATE related activities** - Q4
+ * **GET/CREATE related notes** - Q4
- * **CREATE related notes** - Q4
+ * **GET/CREATE related activities** - TBD
  * **GET related messages** - TBD
  * **GET related social** - TBD
  * **MERGE contact** - TBD

 Given the early state of the API, some aspects of the API are subject to change.

-We are building the API with a few main usecases in mind: widgets/extensions to Nimble, web clients (including our own), mobile clients. and ultimately 2-way data integrations with other services.
+We are building the API with a few main usecases in mind: widgets/extensions to Nimble, web clients (including our own), mobile clients, data migrations into Nimble, and ultimately 2-way data integrations with other services.
 We aspire to make an API that is simple to use, easy to read, and flexible.

 Your feedback is greatly appreciated while we continue to shape our API offering.
 Please send any comments to care@nimble.com.